Attawapiskat First Nation: Government and politics

 The First Nation's government follows the template set forth in the Indian Act.
 Local leadership is an elected government of a chief, a deputy chief and twelve councillors who serve three-year terms.
 As of 2025, the current chief is Judy Sylvia Koostachin-Metatawabin.

 Attawapiskat First Nation is part of the regional Mushkegowuk Council, an Aboriginal political group representing the Omushkego Cree.
 The community is also represented by the Nishnawbe Aski Nation (NAN), which represents 51 First Nations across Northern Ontario.
 NAN is the representative political body for the First Nations that are part of Treaty 9.
 The Assembly of First Nations (AFN) is the national representative organization of the hundreds of First Nation communities in Canada.

 The reserve is within the federal riding of Kapuskasing—Timmins—Mushkegowuk, and the provincial riding of Mushkegowuk—James Bay.

 Government history

 The band council was under Third Party Intervention for part of 2011–2012.
 While the federal government had preemptively removed the third-party manager, a Federal Court decision later deemed the Third Party Management arrangement 'unreasonable'.

+Law

+The band council sets by-laws for the community.
+The Attawapiskat Courthouse is administered by the Ontario Court of Justice occasionally, with hearings taking place in the Reg Louttit Sportsplex.